AguaClara/Textbook/Flocculation/Floc_Design.rst

 We start by making sure that our flocculator will be able to flocculate effectively by defining :math:`h_{L_{floc}}` and :math:`\bar G \theta`.
 Fixing these two parameters initially allows us to easily find all other parameters which determine flocculator performance.
 Here are the current standards in AguaClara flocculators: -
 :math:`h_{L_{floc}} = 40 \, {\rm cm}` - :math:`\bar G \theta = 37,000`

-The plant flow rate :math:`Q` is defined by the needs of the community that the plant is being desiged for.
+The plant flow rate :math:`Q` is defined by the needs of the community that the plant is being designed for.
 Additionally, the height of water *at the end* of the flocculator, :math:`H`, the *maximum* length of the flocculator based on the length of the sedimentation tank length, :math:`L_{Max, \, sed}`, and the *minimum* width of a flocculator channel required for a human to fit inside, :math:`W_{Min, \, human}`, are also defined initially.
-Ordinarilly in AguaClara plants, the flocculator occupies the same length dimension as the sedimentation tanks, which is why the length constraint exists.
-See the image below for a representation of how the flocculator and sedimentation tanks are placed in a plant.
+Ordinarily in AguaClara plants, the flocculator occupies the same length dimension as the sedimentation tanks, which is why the length constraint exists.
+See :numref:`figure_Physical_design_criteria` for a representation of how the flocculator and sedimentation tanks are placed in a plant.

 -  :math:`H = 2 \, {\rm m}`
 -  :math:`L_{Max, \, sed} = 6 \, {\rm m}`